Skip to main content

 As a workaround, you can do the following:

-• Use a lower version of OpenZepplin’s TransparentUpgradeableProxy (<5.0.0).
+• Use a lower version of OpenZepplin’s TransparentUpgradeableProxy (lower than 5.0.0).

 • Use OpenZepplin’s UUPS or Beacon Proxy.
 Note: Adopt these proxy types only when you fully understand their behavior and do so at your own risk.